How to Implement a Quality Management System

 Our ease-of-use format can help you first organize your specific documents, training tools, inspection templates, and workflows into an organic whole well in advance of implementation, so you can feel certain that no detail or direction goes overlooked.

-Additionally, our software is backed by both technical support as well as TIC service experience spanning over 15 years.
+Additionally, our supplier quality management software is backed by both technical support as well as TIC service experience spanning over 15 years.
 You can be sure that our off-the-shelf inspection and auditing templates conform to the latest market regulations.

 The past two decades have seen rapid changes in both product industry regulations as well as technological breakthroughs.
 QIMA and QIMAone have been a vital part of those changes, and we are ready to share our knowledge and help you implement it into your QMS.